DV

 Quick verdict

-TSLA (Tesla, Inc.) and TSLY (YieldMax TSLA Option Income Strategy ETF) are both dividend ETFs, but they take different approaches.
+TSLA (Tesla, Inc.) is a stock, while TSLY (YieldMax TSLA Option Income Strategy ETF) is an ETF — they take fundamentally different approaches.

 Deep dive